 - a utility knife or glass cutter,

-- some roundhead screws (plus a drill), or heavy-duty double-sided mounting tape (be careful, it might remove paint from the door), or velcro hooks, depending on how you want to fix the plexiglass on the door.
+- some roundhead screws (plus a drill), heavy-duty double-sided mounting tape (be careful, it might remove paint from the door), or velcro hooks, depending on how you want to fix the plexiglass on the door.

 If you have a metal door, you can also use magnets to fix the door shield.

 As you can see, you can choose from several methods to mount the acrylic sheet.
 In most cases, I prefer using double-sided adhesive tape.